What Is Google Consent Mode?

 Google recently announced the rollout of GCM v2, which introduced two new Google Tags to more closely align the technology with the GDPR and the Digital Markets Act (DMA):

-If your website serves ads to or tracks analytics data from users in the EU or EEA, you must use a Google-certified CMP partner (that’s Termly!) that allows you to enable GCM v2 before March 2024.
+If your website serves ads to or tracks analytics data from users in the EU or EEA, you must use a Google CMP partner (that’s Termly!) that allows you to enable GCM v2 before March 2024.
 Otherwise, Google will stop sending you data for your new EU/EEA visitors after that date.

 These changes are part of Google’s efforts to strengthen its EU User Consent Policy.